Tom Leatherwood

+In 2023, Leatherwood supported a resolution to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The expulsion was widely characterized as unprecedented.

 Background and education

 Leatherwood was born in Memphis, Tennessee on August 20, 1956.
 Leatherwood graduated from the University of Memphis with a B.S. in geology in 1979.
 After graduation, he worked in the oil exploration industry.
 He decided to backpack through 25 countries around the world.
 His trip lasted fourteen months.
 After returning from the backpacking trip, he decided to become a teacher.
 He received his teaching certificate from Middle Tennessee State University.
 He then taught high school in Millington, TN for eight years.

 He is married to Melissa and has five daughters.

 Political history

 Tennessee State Senate

 In 1992, Leatherwood challenged popular Republican Senator Leonard Dunavant for the Tennessee Senate in District 32.
 According to the Nashville News, "Leatherwood said he ran against Dunavant simply because Dunavant sponsored a bill to impose a state income tax during former Gov. Ned McWherter’s administration."

 Leatherwood was the victor in the election and attributes much of the success due to his opposing of the income tax in the state.

 Though he ran on defeating the state income tax, people closely involved with the movement were very skeptical of his real motives.
 Steve Gill, a leader in the anti-tax movement was quoted as saying, "I don't know him.
 Don't know that I have ever met him.
 And if he was fighting AGAINST the state income tax during the Sundquist years it is news to me.
 He was apparently one of those guys hiding in back rooms meeting with the advocates of an income tax trying to find a "middle ground" as I recall.
 Those were the Republicans that were secretly BACKING the tax, not opposing it.
 If he can't be honest about that little piece of history, I have a hard time believing anything else he is saying.
 When he appeared on the show a while back he actually attacked the tax protesters who really did stop the income tax as being "out of control" and essentially unnecessary to the process.
 If the protesters had not been there, Tennessee would have a state income tax...thanks to guys like Tom Leatherwood."
 In 2014, Tennessee passed a Constitutional Amendment banning the state income tax.
 The amendment was sponsored by Senator Brian Kelsey (Republican - District 31) and Representative Glen Casada (Republican - District 63).